ietf-wg-satp/administration/charter/charter-ietf-satp.md

 will be to develop a standard protocol which operates between two peer gateways for the purpose of transferring digital assets between an originator in the origin network to a beneficiary in a destination network.
-The resulting protocol that will be agnostic with respect to the type of asset being transferred.
+The resulting protocol shall be agnostic with respect to the type of asset being transferred.

 # Problem space and architecture